Policy and initiatives to protect the fundamental rights of all

 After the human rights training sessions targeting all employees, participants are asked to fill out a questionnaire regarding harassment-related information (e.g. “Had harassment?”
-“Saw harassment?”), with the names of respondents included) regarding negative information.
-This serves as a good opportunity to assess the current situation and identify possible sources of harassment, so as to quickly solve the problem.
+“Saw harassment?”), with the names of respondents included.
+This serves to assess the current situation and identify possible sources of harassment, leading to solve the problem at an early stage.

-To improve advisors’ consulting skills, training for dealing with sexual and power harassment consultations is continuously offered, focusing on role-playing by inviting external instructors to ensure a high level of effectiveness.
+To improve advisors' consulting skills, training for dealing with sexual and power harassment consultations is offered annually, focusing on role-playing by inviting external instructors to ensure a high level of effectiveness.

 OMRON Corporation and Group companies in Japan with trade unions each has concluded a labor agreement with the union.
 The agreement requires both sides to act in good faith and to strictly observe contract provisions in order to establish and develop labor-management relations based on mutual sincerity and trust.